 While waiting a month before the MCAT scores release date, use this time to give yourself a pat on the back.
 Celebrate your journey.
 Pamper yourself for weeks.
 Relax and let yourself unwind.

 Taking the MCAT is a feat in itself.
-Pass or fail, it’s a brave step every medical student should be proud of for taking, especially for those who tried their best on taking the best MCAT preparation courses before the exam.
+Pass or fail, it’s a brave step every medical student should be proud of for taking.

 Remember that what you learned while taking the MCAT carries more lessons and rewards than the exam itself.